bentman/PoShDiscoveryTemplate/README.md

 Make sure to customize the snippets based on your specific environment and requirements.

+## Contributions

+Contributions are welcome.
+Please open an issue or submit a pull request.

 ### GNU General Public License
 This script is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by